egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 {: .def}
 >An utterance which signifies dialogic space as the writer attributes the proposition to an external source.

+Attribute is another expansion strategy.
+In this move, the writer "reports" external source as one possible version of the truth (hence expansion).
+The writer essentially have no stake in reporting the idea.
+This can be contrasted with [`ENDORSE`](#proclaim-endorse), where the author shows greater alignments to the attributed idea as a valid and reliable one (hence contraction).

 Typically, this move is achieved by "X [third person] says/reports/states/declares/announces" or "According to X", which shows that the idea is borrowed from the external source.
 Martin & White (2005) says: "Under the heading of ‘attribution’, we deal with those formulations which disassociate the proposition from the text’s internal authorial voice by attributing it so some external source."